-The Software Filtering Policy lets you select which software filter rules will be applied when the Filter detects an attack pattern.
-An attack pattern (also called a filtering rule) is formed by malicious packets that share some common OSI Layer 3, OSI Layer 4 or OSI Layer 5 fields.
+The Software Filtering Policy lets you select which software filters will be applied when the Filter detects an attack pattern.
+An attack pattern is formed by malicious packets that share some common OSI Layer 3, OSI Layer 4 or OSI Layer 5 fields.
 When an attack comes from a non-spoofed IP address, the attack pattern is the source IP address of the attacker.
-In case of a spoofed attack, the attack pattern could be the source TCP or UDP port, the destination TCP or UDP port, IP protocol number, a common packet size, TTL etc.
+In case of a spoofed attack, the attack pattern could be the source TCP or UDP port, the destination TCP or UDP port, IP protocol number, packets size, TTL etc.